nshobert/GEE-Interactive-Classifier/README.md

 # Interactive Scene Classifier using Google Earth Engine
-This project includes a jupyter notebook that allows the user to import, view, and classify images from the Sentinel-2 Surface Reflectance collection.
-The user supervises the classification of an original image.
-Then, the trained classifier can be reused to classify additional images.
-The project would be improved by adding a procedure to validate the classifier.
+This project includes a jupyter notebook that allows the user to import, view, and classify images from the Sentinel-2 Surface Reflectance image collection.
+The user defines a site and study period, then supervises the classification of an original image there.
+The trained classifier can then be reused to classify additional images.

+The project could be improved by adding a procedure to validate the classifier.

 ## Usage
-You can clone this repo in a terminal by typing
+You can clone this repo in a terminal by typing (change user name and file path to your local destination)

-        C:\Users\<USERNAME>\Documents\code\>git clone XXXXX
+        C:\Users\<USERNAME>\<FILEPATH>>git clone https://ngi001@dev.azure.com/ngi001/NGI%20Natural%20Hazards/_git/GEE-Python-Interactive-Classifier

 Change into the new directory

-        C:\Users\<USERNAME>\Documents\code\> cd XXXXX
+        C:\Users\<USERNAME>\<FILEPATH>> cd GEE-Python-Interactive-Classifier

 and start a virtual environment from the command line

-        C:\Users\<USERNAME>\Documents\code\XXXXXX> pipenv shell
+        C:\Users\<USERNAME>\<FILEPATH>GEE-Python-Interactive-Classifier> pipenv shell
-        Launching subshell in virtual environment...
-        Microsoft Windows [Version 10.0.19043.1526]
-        (c) Microsoft Corporation.
-All rights reserved.

 The first time you use the code in this repo you need to install the dependencies of the virtual environment

+        (GEE-Python-Interactive-Classifier-YYYYY) C:\Users\USERNAME\<FILEPATH>GEE-Python-Interactive-Classifier> pipenv install

-        (XXXX-YYYYY) C:\Users\USERNAME\Documents\code\XXXXX> pipenv install Then you can run the notebook on a browser using the following command (XXXX-YYYYY) C:\Users\USERNAME\Documents\code\XXXXX> jupyter-lab
+Then you can run the notebook on a browser using the following command

+        (GEE-Python-Interactive-Classifier-YYYYY) C:\Users\USERNAME\<FILEPATH>GEE-Python-Interactive-Classifier> jupyter-lab

 ## Dependencies
 To run the code in this repo you need to have installed